BVSanthosh/Solitaire-Solver/README.md

 This project is a Python application that implements a solver for pyramid that solves the game automatically by interacting with the Windows Solitiare application.
 The key features of this project include:

-## How to run the solver

-To run the solver for Pyramid Solitaire, follow these steps:

 - Card recognition to obtain the initial state of the game from the game window
 - Depth-First Search for finding the winning sequence of moves
 - Heuristics to guide the search